- Principles of EU CTR (EU Clinical Trial Regulation)

 - Impact on the conduct of a clinical drug trial in the Netherlands

 EU CTR stands for European Clinical Trial Regulation.
-This is the new EU regulation on clinical trials of medicinal products for human use which replaces the existing Directive 2001/20/EC.
 The EU CTR regulation will affect everyone involved in clinical drug research in Europe and will help improve collaboration between all parties involved.

-The EU CTR Foundation in the Netherlands explains the principles of the new regulation, clarifies the critical timelines, helps you understand the changes, and be prepared for its implementation in 2021.
-Be EU CTR ready.
+The EU CTR Foundation in the Netherlands explains the principles of the regulation, clarifies the critical timelines, helps you understand the changes, and be prepared to be EU CTR ready.